-The Need For the Asset Manager
+The Role Of The Asset Manager

 The institutional investor has found that income property must be placed under the supervision of professional, experienced and innovative managers.
 With more property moving into the ownership of institutions and real estate investment trusts, the need for asset managers increases.